lmdu/dockey/docs/prepare.rst

 	|mpr|

-The paramter description can be found `here <https://github.com/lmdu/AutoDockTools_py3/blob/master/AutoDockTools/Utilities24/prepare_receptor4.py>`_.
+The paramter description can be found in script `prepare_receptor4.py <https://github.com/lmdu/AutoDockTools_py3/blob/master/AutoDockTools/Utilities24/prepare_receptor4.py>`_.

 Ligand Preparation
 ------------------

 You can use ``prepare_ligand4.py`` in `AutoDockTools <https://github.com/lmdu/AutoDockTools_py3>`_ or `Meeko <https://github.com/forlilab/Meeko>`_ to prepare ligands and generate PDBQT file.
 Before starting docking tasks, you can go to **Edit** -> **Molecular Preparation Settings** to open preparation setting dialog, and then click **Ligand** tab to switch to ligand preparation setting page.

 Select ``prepare_ligand4`` as ligand preparation tool, you will see the parameters for prepare_ligand4.
-The parameter description can be found `here <https://github.com/lmdu/AutoDockTools_py3/blob/master/AutoDockTools/Utilities24/prepare_ligand4.py>`_.
+The parameter description can be found in script `prepare_ligand4.py <https://github.com/lmdu/AutoDockTools_py3/blob/master/AutoDockTools/Utilities24/prepare_ligand4.py>`_.

 .. rst-class:: wy-text-center